 - 1 tablespoon fresh parsley chopped

 - 1 pork tenderloin

 - 1 tablespoon olive oil

 - ½ tablespoon dijon mustard

 - salt & black pepper to taste

-Cook bacon until crisp, about 8 minutes.
-Add the mushrooms, 1/4 teaspoon pepper and garlic.
+- Cook bacon until crisp, about 8 minutes, and remove from the pan reserving 1 tablespoon of the fat in the pan.
+Add the mushrooms, garlic, & pepper.
 Cook until soft.
 Remove from the heat and stir in the breadcrumbs and parsley.
 Let cool.